 Diagnosis depends largely on making a clinical assessment, obtaining a thorough history, and ruling out other specific conditions associated with delusions (eg, substance use, Alzheimer disease, epilepsy, obsessive-compulsive disorder, delirium, other schizophrenia spectrum disorders).

-Assessment of potential dangerousness, especially the extent to which patients are willing to act on their delusion, is very important.
+Assessment of whether patients might be a danger to themselves or others is very important, especially the extent to which patients are willing to act on their delusion.

 Treatment of Delusional Disorder